apiko-dev/amazon-ivs-react-native-broadcast/docs/types.md

 | `audioSessionStrategy` | [`AudioSessionStrategy?`](#audiosessionstrategy-ios-only) | | iOS | A value representing how the broadcast session will interact with `AVAudioSession`. |
 | `quality` | [`AudioQuality?`](#audioquality-ios-only) | | iOS | The quality of the audio encoding. |

-⚠️ _AirPods do not record any audio if the `audioSessionStrategy` is set to `recordOnly`.
-By default, the `playAndRecord` value is used, so this issue manifests only if the value is changed to `recordOnly`._

-⚠️ _Reducing the audio `quality` can have a large impact on CPU usage._

 ## `AudioChannel`

 ```ts